fongziyjun16/DOSP_Proj/Proj04/PartOne/README.md

 ## Architecture

 The project uses three-tier architecture to build the twitter web simulation, which contains presentation tier, logic tier and data tier.
-- presentation tier: web server, analyzing protocols
+- presentation tier: output and show the processing results.
-- logic tier: mongrel rails server, to abate the work load
+- logic tier: defines some logical processes.
-- data tier: mysql of users data.
-Here we use SQLite imbedded in the program for convenience and speed consideration.
+- data tier: among plenty of imbeded database, we use SQLite here to store the user and tweets data, for convenience and speed consideration.
-Here we combined the presentation and logic tiers to one tier, so that the whole program has two part: 1. data tier, using SQLite.
+Here we combine the presentation and logic tiers to one tier, so that the whole program has two parts: 1. data tier, using SQLite.
 2. presentation and logic tier, including engine which processes user register and query, and user actors.

 <img width="412" alt="image" src="https://user-images.githubusercontent.com/28448629/143783350-c28906f6-753b-4631-95ff-098e80d1bb15.png">